ipdev99/mHideGP/README.md

 - Added an ignore prop check in mHideGP for prop files that do not have a _brand_.
   - Will have to work on this later.
 - Added support to mHideGP for other prop files.
+  _build.prop, prop.default, default.prop or getprop.props_
-  - _Looks for build.prop, prop.default, default.prop and getprop.props if prop files can not be found in a ramdisk directory._
+  _If prop.default or default.prop file can not be found in a ramdisk directory._
+- Update concat_mHideGP to work on Android.
+- Update aik\_mHide script to work on Android with AIK-mobile.
+  _Root is needed to use AIK-Mobile_
 - Some small cleanup of scripts.